harithatavarthy/CarND-Semantic-Segmentation/README.md

 ## Introduction
-In this project, the goal is to label the pixels of a road in images using a Fully Convolutional Network (FCN) as described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/%7Ejonlong/long_shelhamer_fcn.pdf) by Jonathan Long, Evan Shelhamer, and Trevor Darrell from UC Berkeley.
+The goal of this project is to label the pixels of a road in the given testimages with about 80% accuracy, using a Fully Convolutional Network (FCN).  as described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/%7Ejonlong/long_shelhamer_fcn.pdf) by Jonathan Long, Evan Shelhamer, and Trevor Darrell from UC Berkeley.
 The projects is based on [Udacity's starter project](https://github.com/darienmt/CarND-Semantic-Segmentation-P2).

+A semantic segmentation  model is build on top of a VGG-16 image classifer to retain the spatial information and then upsample to the original image size.
+Once the model is build, it has been trained by tuning hyper parameters in such a way that the overall loss of the model is minimized.
+After model is trained to reasonably sufficient levels, inferences are made against the test data/images.

 The following image shows exemplarily the result of the VGG-16 based FCN which has been trained to determine road (green) and non-road (not marked) areas.